Poor Richard’s Saying

 Paintings and fightings are best seen at a distance

-Quadri e lotte si vedono meglio ad una certa distanzaa
+Quadri e lotte si vedono meglio ad una certa distanza.

 It is not leisure that is not used